Introduction goes here

 36

-18 May.
-Westminster.
-Concerning the transport of grain.
+18 May 1367 .
+Westminster .
+Concerning the transport of grain .

-To all and singular admirals and their lieutenants, sheriffs, mayors, keepers of ports and other maritime places, bailiffs, ministers and other faithful people.
+To all admirals and their lieutenants, sheriffs, mayors, keepers of ports and other maritime places, bailiffs, ministers and other faithful people.

-Licence to William Criche of Bridgwater Briggewater that he or his servants may load 200 quarters of wheat and 100 quarters of beans and peas in the port of Bridgwater, and take them to Gascony at his own expense.
-Order that William and his servants be permitted do this without hindrance, having paid the customs due to the king, any previous orders to the contrary notwithstanding, provided always that he or his servants find sufficient security in the said port beforehand that they will not take the said grain anywhere other than to the said parts of Gascony.
+Licence to William Criche of Briggewater Bridgwater that he or his servants may load 200 quarters of wheat and 100 quarters of beans and peas in the port of Briggewater Bridgwater , and take them to Gascony at his own expense.
+Order that William and his servants be permitted do this without hindrance, having paid the customs due to the king, any previous orders to the contrary notwithstanding, provided always that he or his servants find sufficient security in the said port beforehand that they will not take the grain anywhere other than to those parts of Gascony.

 For general attorney.